-Bird Tales was created by Randy Griffin, Dementia Care Specialist as an easy-to-implement therapeutic program that uses multisensory stimulation and the natural outdoor world of birds to help people living with dementia interact with their environment and share a meaningful experience with others.
-Observing birds through sight, sound, smell and touch can encourage staff and family interactions even in elders with advanced dementia, and lift their mood for the rest of the day!
+Bird Tales was created by Randy Griffin, a Dementia Care Specialist, as an easy-to-implement therapeutic program that uses multisensory stimulation and the natural outdoor world of birds to help people living with dementia interact with their environment and share a meaningful experience with others.
+Observing birds through sight, sound, smell, and touch can encourage staff and family interactions even in elders with advanced dementia, and lift their mood for the rest of the day!

-Working with four facilities operated by Transcon Corporation, our Education Program Manager, Ken Elkins has incorporated Audubon at Home environmental principles into the goals of these facilities to improve the quality of life for their residents.
-The pilot program consists of therapeutic programs that encourage participants to connect with birds on a multisensory level—sight, sound, smell, and touch.
-Ken has also worked with the facility staff to improve the quality of bird habitat at each facility, incorporating practices like organic lawn care and landscaping with native species, becoming the first corporate grounds to be recognized as bird-friendly habitats by Audubon Connecticut.
+Initially working with four facilities operated by Transcon Corporation, Audubon educator Ken Elkins incorporated bird-friendly environmental principles into the goals of these facilities to improve the quality of life for their residents.
+The pilot program consisted of therapeutic programs that encouraged participants to connect with birds on a multisensory level—sight, sound, smell, and touch.
+Ken also worked with facility staff to improve the quality of bird habitat at each facility, incorporating practices like organic lawn care and landscaping with native species, which resulted in the first corporate grounds being recognized as bird-friendly habitats by Audubon Connecticut.

 A training video and workbook was produced by Randy Griffin, RN MS HNC, and Ken Elkins to make this program easy to replicate and implement at other dementia care and assisted living centers throughout the country.
-This publication is now available!
-For information on how to order your own copy click here.
+To order your own copy, click here.

 For more information about Bird Tales, contact Ken Elkins at 203-405-9113 or by email.